-If you are the author or creator of an original work, the COPYRIGHT ACT 1994 automatically protects your intellectual property rights in the work if certain criteria are met.
+If you are the author or creator of an original work, then NZ COPYRIGHT ACT 1994 automatically protects your intellectual property rights in the work if certain criteria are met.

 What are the criteria for copyright protection?

 Protection under the COPYRIGHT ACT 1994 will automatically apply if both the following criteria are met:

 - The work must be in a tangible form (that is, the work must be written down or recorded).

 - The work must be an original work of the author.

 The Act gives protection for a limited period of time.
 Once this expires the work is considered to be in the public domain.
 The relevant periods are as follows:

 - Copyright in a literary, dramatic, musical or artistic work expires 50 years after the end of the calendar year in which the author dies.
 (If the work is computer-generated, copyright expires 50 years after the end of the calendar year in which the work is made.)

 - Copyright in a sound recording or film expires 50 years after the end of the calendar year in which the work is made, or 50 years after it is made available to the public, whichever is later.